-At the April Town Council meeting, staff was directed to bring back the draft code in ordinance format for review, along with administrative changes for effective implementation of the code.
+At the April 2025 Town Council meeting, staff was directed to bring back the draft code in ordinance format for review, along with administrative changes for effective implementation of the code.
 Staff received and addressed comments from the Department of Commerce.
-A copy of those comments is included in the packet.